Human papillomavirus (HPV) is one of the most common sexually transmitted diseases (STDs). HPV is the virus that causes genital warts.

 A few people have reported health problems after getting the shot.
 The FDA is monitoring the vaccine closely to make sure these are not caused by the vaccine itself.

 Most people have no trouble with the vaccine.
-You can lessen your risk of side effects like fainting by sitting down for 15 minutes after each shot.
+You can lessen your risk of fainting by sitting down for 15 minutes after each shot.

 For people who are having sex, condoms offer some protection against HPV.
-Condoms can't completely prevent infections because hard-to-see warts can be outside the area covered by the condom.
+Condoms can't completely prevent infections because hard-to-see warts can be outside the area covered by a condom, and the virus can infect people even when a partner doesn't have warts.
 Also, condoms can break.

-The only way to be completely sure about preventing HPV infections and other STDs is not to have sex (called abstinence).
+The only way to be completely sure about preventing HPV infections and other STDs is not to have sex (abstinence).

 Spermicidal foams, creams, and jellies have not been proven to protect against HPV or genital warts.
 If you have questions about the vaccine or are concerned about STDs, talk to your doctor.